velvia/presentations/2014-filodb/filodb.md

 | Spark         | All queries beyond basic data export; dataset joins    |
 | Application   | Decides on versions, reads/writes data. |
 <!-- .element: class="fullwidth" -->

+---

+## Sharding

+Because one Cassandra physical row might not be enough for larger datasets.

+* Single writer - increment shard # when one fills up one physical row
+* Multiple writers - have a singleton (Akka cluster?) provision shards.
+New one whenever any writer fills up one row.
+Shards from multiple writers will be interleaved.
+* Custom - for example, a geo Z-curve based sharding.
+The shard numbers might not be incremental at all, but based on the higher order bits of the z-curve.

+---

+## Detailed Use Cases / WorkFlow

+--

+## Initial Ingress

+- (Core API) create a new dataset
+- (Core API) define columns for initial version
+- (Bulk Ingester) start ingesting rows of data
+    + New shard ID assignment
+    + Translate rows of data into individual columns of data
+    + Use lower level Core API to write out columns
+    + Know when a new shard is needed.
+Initial version - fixed # of rows per shard?

+--

+## Append new rows

+- (Bulk Ingester) restore state of current shards / look up latest shard ID
+- (Core API) create a new version if desired to write new rows into
+- (Bulk Ingester) ingest more rows of data into existing or new shard

+Hm, what about state of how many rows have been written to current shard?

+--

+## Compute a new column from existing column

+--

+## Export all rows

+- There is no concept of an offset.
+- Paging can be done using a token which translates to a `(version, shard, row_id)` or similar.

+--

+## Deleting a column

+--

+## DDL Operations?

+* Change column type - This breaks down as follows:
+    - (Core API) Create new version with same column name but different type
+    - (Spark) Use a Spark job to read from v1/columnA, do type conversion, and write v2/columnA